Macros | |

 Define to determine if code is being built for 32 bit RISC-V processors.

-If this define exists, then you are creating code that runs on the RISC-V line of processors.
+If this define exists, then the code runs on the RISC-V line of processors.
 Micro controllers will have this define present.

 #define BURGER_S390 |